Career Pathways for Engineers

 A next step for engineers after several years of experience is moving into the manager/supervisor track.
 Managers/supervisors are still involved in day-to-day engineering work, but spend a majority of their time leading their teams and looking at how to improve the quality of power for the customers.
 Things they do include:

-- In charge of projects, using detailed plans to accomplish goals and think through, in advance, if project will be successful.
+- Being in charge of projects, using detailed plans to accomplish goals, and thinking through, in advance, if project will be successful.

-- Plan and direct the installation, testing, operation, maintenance, and repair of facilities and equipment.
+- Planning and directing the installation, testing, operation, maintenance, and repair of facilities and equipment.

-- Hire employees; assign, direct, and evaluate their work.
+- Hiring employees; assigning, directing, and evaluating their work.

-- Come up with policies and how to follow them for the engineering work performed in the department, service, laboratory, or firm.
+- Coming up with policies and how to follow them for the engineering work performed in the department, service, laboratory, or firm.

-- Review and write reports; enforce rules; and make decisions, including whether to buy specific materials or services.
+- Reviewing and writing reports; enforcing rules; and making decisions, including whether to buy specific materials or services.

 Additional Education Required: While no additional degree is required, companies typically provide training in supervisory and leadership skills.

-Number of years of experience: Typically ten years.
+Number of years of experience: Typically 10 years.